 5. Deep roots and great yarns.

-While you’re on the hunt for history-rich yarning spots, don’t miss the Mt Gipps Hotel, located on our resort – a well-known landmark for adventurers and beloved community institution, this home of many a yarn closed back in 1987 and is now restored to its former glory, open seven days a week for live music, tasty country pub food, a tipple or two, and making new friends.
+While you’re on the hunt for history-rich yarning spots, don’t miss the Mt Gipps Hotel, located at our Broken Hill accommodation – a well-known landmark for adventurers and beloved community institution, this home of many a yarn closed back in 1987 and is now restored to its former glory, open seven days a week for live music, tasty country pub food, a tipple or two, and making new friends.

 6. Something for everyone, at every budget.

-We’re particularly proud to be running an outback resort that’s truly one of its kind, both in the Broken Hill area and throughout Australia.
-From gorgeous hotel rooms to unpowered campsites, holidaymakers can have the freedom to travel their way when they stay with us, with all the modern amenities you can expect from a $5-million resort so that even when you’re roughing it, you don’t have to make it too rough!
+We’re particularly proud to be running an outback resort and caravan park that’s truly one of its kind, both in the Broken Hill area and throughout Australia.
+From gorgeous hotel rooms to unpowered campsites, holidaymakers can have the freedom to travel their way when they stay with us at our luxury cabins and caravan park in Broken Hill, with all the modern amenities you can expect from a $5-million resort so that even when you’re roughing it, you don’t have to make it too rough!

 7. Get festive!